How to Adult When You Feel Overwhelmed: 8 Spiritual Steps

 • Use setbacks as opportunities to deepen self-compassion and resilience

-Long-term Spiritual Adulting Vision:
+Long-term Spiritual Adulting Vision

 • Regularly reconnect with your deeper purpose beyond external achievements